 - The Hansom – St. Pancras Renaissance, Euston Road, London NW1 2AR

 The experience was excellent.
-I couldn’t have chosen a better place for my first-afternoon tea experience.
-Not only the food was delicious but the atmosphere along with the high quality service of our dedicated waitress, all added to the great experience of the traditional afternoon tea at the Hansom.
-This experience was by no means cheap but we thought it was worth every penny!
-After all, it’s way cheaper than The Ritz or Claridge’s.
+I couldn’t have chosen a better place for my first afternoon tea experience.
+Not only the food was delicious, but the atmosphere, along with the high-quality service of our dedicated waitress, all added to the great experience of the traditional afternoon tea at the Hansom.
+This experience was by no means cheap, but we thought it was worth every penny!
+After all, it’s way less expensive than The Ritz or Claridge’s.